lyoness1/autocomplete/README.md

 # autocomplete
-This is an app I wrote to learn about trie data structures.
+This is an app I wrote to learn about Python's `os` module and trie data structures' creation and retrieval.

 When the server starts, the `get_files.py` file queries your local machine for all files and directories from the current directory downward.
 After scanning for files, `get_files.py` adds all the filepath strings to the prefix trie in the `trie.py` file and caches the trie on the server.
 When you type a prefix into the box in the browswer, it populates a list of autocomplete options from the prefix trie cached on the server.